-First, in order to begin to learn back-fly entrances, you’ll need to be comfortable and signed-off by your instructor for all of the belly-flying maneuvers.
-Your instructor will also brief you on the basics of back-fly bodyflight.
-Typically you’ll learn back-fly entrances at the same time that you learn the neutral back-fly body position.
+First, in order to begin to learn Back Fly entrances and exits, you’ll need to be comfortable and signed-off by your instructor for all of the Belly Flying maneuvers.
+Your Instructor will also brief you on the basics of Back Fly bodyflight.
+Typically you’ll learn Back Fly entrances at the same time that you learn the neutral Back Fly body position.

-The main objective is to be able to safely and successfully enter the wind tunnel in to your neutral back-flying body position with minimal hands-on assistance by the wind tunnel instructor.
+The main objective is to be able to safely and successfully Enter and then, once the flight session has concluded, Exit the wind tunnel straight in to the neutral Back Flying body position with minimal hands-on assistance from the tunnel Instructor.

 Technique and Drills

-• Once in the wind in a back-fly position, gently push off the edge of the door with feet.
+- Once in the wind in a back-fly position, gently push off the edge of the door using your feet.